Memorable Manitobans: Ralph Benjamin Pratt (1872-1950)

 Obituary [Camden James Charles Pratt], Winnipeg Free Press, 3 March 1984, page 59.

-Railway Stations of Manitoba edited by David Butterfield, Historic Resources Branch, Manitoba Department of Culture, Heritage and Tourism, 1984, 233 pages.
+Railway Stations of Manitoba: A Building Inventory by Patricia Trainor, Farhad Rahbary, and David Butterfield, Historic Resources Branch, Manitoba Department of Culture, Heritage and Tourism, 1984, 233 pages.
+[Manitoba Legislative Library]

 Grace Carey (Pratt), Geni.